Codes Dictionary

 iwbol (+) bonds and loans

-iwequ (+) equities, fund shares and offshore wealth
+iwequ (+) equities, fund shares, and offshore wealth

 iweqi (+) equities